wvanderw/CFAR_GSH/README.md

-###Metabolic morphology and ecological lifestyles in sharks
+###Metabolic morphology and ecological lifestyles in sharks :shark:
 version control for first chapter -- will be duplicated for publication

 Need to write file directory below :pizza: